IntersectMBO/osc-documentation/open-source-committee/policies/governance.md

 ### Project Management Committee

-The PMC is a committee of the Committers of the project.
+The PMC is a committee which consists of all the Committers of the project.
-The PMC is responsible for making project-level decisions and electing Committers.
+The PMC is responsible for making project-level decisions and appointing Committers.

 The PMC has two non-development roles associated with it, the Chair and the Secretary.
 The Chair is responsible for organizing and running meetings, and the Secretary for keeping written material in order.